CMG Connection Point Status Disconnected | SCCM | ConfigMgr

 Deployment name: techuisitivecmg.EastUS.CloudApp.Azure.com

-DNS CNAME: Create a DNS CNAME in public DNS (Your DNS registrar) to route the request coming for Service name address to CMG Deployment address.
+DNS CNAME: Create a DNS CNAME in public DNS (Your DNS registrar) to route the request coming for the Service name address to the CMG Deployment address.

 Value: techuisitivecmg.EastUS.CloudApp.Azure.com